Dev-AbrarMulla/AI-Ticket-Triage/README.md

 # AI Support Ticket Triage Pipeline

-An end-to-end, replayable customer support ticket triage engine powered by Groq LLMs (`llama-3.1-8b-instant`, `llama3-70b-8192`).
+An end-to-end, replayable customer support ticket triage engine powered by openai/gpt-oss-20b.
 The system ingests local customer support tickets, cleans and preprocesses text, classifies tickets into categories and urgency levels, drafts customer responses, and routes low-confidence or high-risk cases to a human review queue.

 ---